rtts/photoserver/README.md

 ### Additional documentation

+#### UPDATE: The generated API documentation is now included in this repository.
+You can view it [here](https://rawgit.com/rtts/photoserver/master/django/static/doc/html/index.html).

 The photo server API calls are well-documented.
 To build the documentation will need the [Sphinx](http://sphinx-doc.org/) documentation builder and the